French-style “melting potatoes” are the greatest brunch potatoes you can make – crispy on the outside and fluffy on the inside.

 - Arrange on a standard rimmed baking sheet in a single layer; drizzle any oil left in the bowl on the potatoes.

-- Roast until the bottoms are deeply golden, 15 to 20 minutes, then flip, and roast to brown the other side (about another 10 minutes).
-If the potatoes feel stuck and are reluctant to flip, return them to the oven for another 5 minutes before trying again; they will release when they’re ready.
+- Roast until the bottoms are deeply golden, 15 to 20 minutes, then flip (with a fish spatula or small offset spatula), and roast to brown the other side, about another 10 minutes.
+If the potatoes feel stuck and are reluctant to flip, return them to the oven for another few minutes before trying again; they will release when they’re ready.

 - Carefully pour the broth on the baking sheet and scatter the garlic cloves around.
 Continue roasting until all the liquid has evaporated, 10 to 15 minutes.